Research Advisory Committee

 From ‘What’s This?’
 To ‘I Grew It!’: Evaluation of a School Nutrition Program in Queensland, Australia

 This study aimed to evaluate the implementation and impact of the ‘Pick of the Crop’ (POTC) program.
 POTC is a whole-school nutrition program aimed at increasing opportunities for primary school students in Queensland to learn about and eat more vegetables and fruit (VF).
+This study demonstrates POTC as an acceptable and feasible model with potential for increasing VF consumption among primary school students.

 Reliability and validity of rapid assessment tools for measuring 24-hour movement behaviours in children aged 0–5 years: the Movement Behaviour Questionnaire Baby (MBQ-B) and child (MBQ-C)